-When analysing the GPG of the AF staff alone, the gender pay gap is in the negative with women better paid than men.
-In 2022 the GPG for AF staff was a mean of 5% and median of 1.8%.
-The change over the last 12 months is largely as result of more women teaching on post graduate programmes which is a hirer paid area than 12 months ago, conversely there is an increase in men in the lower paid quartile, in areas such as lab assistants.
-This is a significant improvement particularly when considering the College has two departments, one of which is a STEM subject, Computing, where a higher GPG would be expected given the dominance of men in STEM subjects.
+The GPG for the AF staff is a mean of 5% and median of 1.8%.
+This is low, particularly when considering the College has two large schools, one of which is a STEM9 subject, Computing, where a higher GPG would be expected given the dominance of men in STEM subjects.